rounakraj8/kubernetes-101/README.md

 ### This is a demo project to Dockerize a simple Java(Spring Boot) application and run it on a Kubernetes Cluster

+#### Prerequites:
-**PS:** This article assumes that you have your own DockerHub account and you already have a running Kubernetes cluster.
+   This article assumes that you have:
+                * Docker installed in your local system
+                * DockerHub account
+                * A running Kubernetes cluster.

 ## Steps: